 \paragraph{\textbf{Incorporating Glottocode Identifiers}}

 \uriel{} uses ISO 639-3 codes to identify languages.
-While these codes remain compatible with the updated SAPhon database\footnote{The SAPhon database identifies languages with ISO 639-3 codes.}, the other databases now require glottocode identifiers \cite{forkel2022glottocodes}.
-Thus, \uriel{+} employs glottocodes to better support low resource languages, including those not covered by ISO 639-3, like Eskimo Pidgin and Singlish.
-Outdated ISO 639-3 codes which existed alongside their replacements in URIEL, such as \textit{gre} for Greek (now \textit{ell}) and \textit{alb} for Albanian (now \textit{sqi}), have been removed to ensure up-to-date and unique language identifiers.
+While these codes remain compatible with the updated SAPhon database,\footnote{The SAPhon database identifies languages with ISO 639-3 codes.} the other databases now require glottocode identifiers \cite{forkel2022glottocodes}.
+Therefore, \uriel{+} employs glottocodes to better support low resource languages, including those not covered by ISO 639-3, such as Eskimo Pidgin and Singlish.
+Outdated ISO 639-3 codes that coexisted with their replacements in \uriel{}, such as \textit{gre} for Greek (now \textit{ell}) and \textit{alb} for Albanian (now \textit{sqi}), have been removed to ensure up-to-date and unique language identifiers.

 \paragraph{Summary of Implementation Details} \uriel{} is structured as a three-dimensional matrix, with languages, features, and data sources as the three dimensions.
 To incorporate data from the new databases, we extend \uriel{} by adding new entries for corresponding languages, features, and sources.
 Initially, these new entries are marked as missing and are subsequently updated with the available data, ensuring that \uriel{+} integrates new information while preserving existing data.
 For the updated SAPhon database, the new data replaces the missing values in the existing SAPhon data rather than creating any new feature columns.